LaVi-Lab/LongContextReasoner/README.md

 ## Reproduction

+To reproduce our LoRA fine-tuned model results, we provide the following commands to train & test the model.
 Our code is based on [FastChat](https://github.com/lm-sys/FastChat).

 ### Installation